msyamkumar/cs220-f20-projects/p13/README.md

 # remember to do conn.close() at the end of your notebook
 ```

-If you named your DataFrames something other than `countries`, tweak the above code to use your variable names.
+If you named your DataFrame something other than `countries`, tweak the above code to use your variable names.

 ### Disclaimer:
 This dataset has been taken from the source without any modifications.
 Any current information in world affairs, including political implications haven't been represented in this dataset accurately.
 Please consider this as a synthetic dataset and not a real-world representation of the country information.